-FIG. 16 is a top view of the golf club head of FIG. 13 region and the second region by a bell-shaped curve established by the first plane.
+FIG. 16 is a top view of the golf club head of FIG. 13 showing the division of the golf club head into the first region and the second region by a bell-shaped curve estab-

 FIG. 17 is a flow chart illustrating a method of manufacturing the golf club head of FIG. 13.